rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

    <a target="_blank" href="http://www.colourblindawareness.org/colour-blindness/"
                          alt="Statistics of color blind population">2.7 million people (mostly male) have some form of color blindness.</a>

-## Validate websites for errors or warnings
+## Website Link Validation for errors or warnings

    <a target="_blank" href="http://www.powermapper.com/products/sortsite/ads/acc-section-508/?gclid=CMfzl_Lg38wCFVUkgQodQ8YA4A"
-                         alt="SortSite evaluates websites for accessibility"> PowerMapper's SortSite</a> accessibility tool audits an entire site for compliance with web accessibility standards without the grind of manual testing.
+                         alt="SortSite evaluates websites for accessibility">PowerMapper's SortSite</a> accessibility tool audits an entire site for compliance with web accessibility standards without the grind of manual testing.
 Enter the name of your website and click "Test Site".
 After done, click "View Report".

    <a target="_blank" href="http://sipt07.si.ehu.es/evalaccess2/index.html"
-      alt="EvalAccess evaluates a website for Accessibility based on standards compliance.">EvalAccess evaluates web accessibility </a> is a Free Web Service tool.
+      alt="EvalAccess evaluates a website for Accessibility based on standards compliance.">EvalAccess evaluates web accessibility </a>is a Free Web Service tool.
 It shows errors and warnings based on Priority 1, 2, 3 and results of errors and warnings per priority.
 It provides a description of what it believes is wrong, the HTML element or attribute with issue and line of code.
 It may not be the most user-friendly access tool, it can help designers and developers to clean up their site:

    <a target="_blank" href="https://fae.disability.illinois.edu/anonymous/?Anonymous%20Report=/"
-      alt="Functional Accessibility Evaluator tool evaluates a website for Accessibility based on 508 standards.">Functional Accessibility Evaluator referred to FAE </a> evaluates website based on 508 Guidelines**.
+      alt="Functional Accessibility Evaluator tool evaluates a website for Accessibility based on 508 standards.">Functional Accessibility Evaluator referred to FAE </a>evaluates website based on 508 Guidelines**.
 There are five categories: Navigation and Orientation, Text Equivalents, Scripting, Styling and HTML Standards.
 The overall performance per category is a percentage, divided between Pass, Warning and Fail thus enabling specifica areas with the most issues:

 <a target="_blank" href="http://achecker.ca/checker/"
       alt="AChecker checks single HTML pages for accessibility standards.">AChecker tool checks single HTML page for conformance with accessibility standards. </a>